 Variability of Vital Signs in the Geriatric Age Group

-Since vital signs are an indication of the changes in our physiological processes, they tend to change as we age.
-As we age, our core body temperature tends to be lower, and the ability of the body to change with different kinds of stressors becomes minimized.
+Since vital signs are an indication of the changes in physiological processes, they tend to change with age.
+With age, core body temperature tends to be lower, and the ability of the body to change with different kinds of stressors becomes minimized.
 Even subtle variation from the core body temperature can be a significant finding as fever in an older patient often indicates a more severe infection and is associated with increased rates of life-threatening consequences.